Wattysaid/data_science/ragAi.md

 - Virtual environment setup (optional but recommended)
 - Basic knowledge of Python and machine learning concepts

+# Required Libraries for RAG AI Setup

+To implement a Retrieval-Augmented Generation (RAG) model, you'll need the following Python libraries:

+## Python Libraries

+### 1. transformers
+**Installation**: `pip install transformers`

+The `transformers` library by Hugging Face provides pre-trained models and tools to easily integrate state-of-the-art natural language processing (NLP) models.

+### 2. faiss-cpu
+**Installation**: `pip install faiss-cpu`

+FAISS (Facebook AI Similarity Search) is a library for efficient similarity search and clustering of dense vectors.

+### 3. torch
+**Installation**: `pip install torch`

+PyTorch is an open-source machine learning library used for applications such as computer vision and natural language processing.

+### 4. datasets
+**Installation**: `pip install datasets`

+The `datasets` library by Hugging Face provides a wide range of datasets and tools for working with them.

+## Installation Commands

+You can install all the required libraries using the following commands:

+\`\`\`bash
+pip install transformers faiss-cpu torch pip install datasets
+\`\`\`

+## Summary

+These libraries provide the necessary tools to build and deploy a RAG model, combining powerful NLP models with efficient retrieval mechanisms.

 ## Steps

 ### 1. Set Up Virtual Environment